grafana/k6-docs/docs/sources/references/tokens-and-cli-authentication.md

 On this section, you can copy, see, and regenerate your personal API token.

-## Grafana Instance API token
+## Grafana Stack API token

 > Only [admins](/cloud/project-and-team-management/members/#admin) can access and manage these tokens.

-An instance API token provides access to all projects within the Grafana instance.
+A Stack API token provides access to all projects within the Grafana Cloud Stack.
 You can use it to run tests without linking the run to a specific user, e.g. when running tests from a CI platform.
 To generate a token, follow these steps:

-1. In Grafana Cloud, go to **k6 Cloud App > Settings > Grafana Instance API token**.
+1. In Grafana Cloud, go to **k6 Cloud App > Settings > Grafana Stack API token**.
-2. Select **Set up Grafana Instance API token**.
+2. Select **Set up Grafana Stack API token**.

 	> **IMPORTANT**
 	>